indra-labs/docs/whitepaper.md

 The client will run a Socks5 proxy, which users then set up as their web browser/other proxy for connections.
 This proxy will make DNS requests via Indranet for the names in the requests, whether Indra hidden service addresses or clearnet addresses, forwarding the name resolution request out to random Indranet relays, who send back the IP address replies.

 Requests for forwarding to a specific Indra relay can be specified by an address matching the relay's IP address, or the zero address, meaning randomly select the exit, or a regular domain name for the case of relays that provide tunnel exit services.
+As mentioned previously, relays automatically route Bitcoin and LN traffic over Indranet to Indranet Bitcoin and LN nodes.

 Relays that wish to provide tunnel exit service simply place a Socks5 proxy listening on their localhost service ports, inbound connections for these services are then forwarded through the proxy which then resolves names via Indra to dissociate this request from the exit, and forwards the messages and routes the replies back to the clients using the exit header reply segment.

 In this way, a user can run a bitcoin or lightning wallet or other client application, and set its proxy to the Indra client's proxy and they will then be able to tunnel out to the endpoint, in the case of Indra nodes offering this service, or via tunnel exit services for addresses not part of the Indranet swarm, no modification required except to add the proxy configuration to the server, or even to the operating system settings to enable proxying automatically for any application that knows how to use the OS proxy setting.
+Or indeed, just providing this outbound routing service to only a specific set of ports.

 For software that does not have the ability to use a proxy, the Indra client also opens listeners on localhost addresses for configured port numbers, and then using server configurations' "connect only" type setting, establish a path to a single, randomly chosen Indra peer that provides this service, and of course many of them can be set up as needed.
 The caveat to this is that during a session, if it were desired to change the endpoint the path leads to, this has to be tolerated by the protocol, that it be ok for an endpoint change to occur periodically, or on every request.